-- 3. Standing.
-Any aggrieved person, organization whose membership includes or is likely to include aggrieved persons, organization whose mission would be frustrated by a violation of this section, organization that would expend resources in order to fulfill its mission as a result of a violation of this section, or the attorney general may file an action pursuant to this section in the supreme court of the county in which the political subdivision is located. - 4.
+- 4. Standing.
+Any aggrieved person, organization whose membership includes or is likely to include aggrieved persons, organization whose mission would be frustrated by a violation of this section, organization that would expend resources in order to fulfill its mission as a result of a violation of this section, or the attorney general may file an action pursuant to this section in the supreme court of the county in which the political subdivision is located. - 5.
 Remedies. (a) Upon a finding of a violation of any provision of this section, the court shall implement appropriate remedies that are tailored to remedy the violation.
-Remedies may include, but shall not be limited to: - (i) a district-based method of election; - (ii) an alternative method of election;
+Remedies may include, but shall not be limited to: - (i) a district-based method of election; - (ii) an alternative method of election; - (iii) new or revised districting or redistricting plans; - 49 (iv) elimination of staggered elections so that all members of the 50 governing body are elected on the same date; - (v) increasing the size of the governing body; - 52 (vi) moving the dates of elections to be concurrent with the primary 53 or general election dates for state, county, or city office as estab- - 54 lished in section eight of article three or section eight of article - 55 thirteen of the constitution;